dglmartins/memoryGame-electron-react-redux/README.md

 npm install

-# For dev mode without devtools
+For dev mode without devtools: npm start
-npm start

-# For dev mode with devtools - In main.js change react and redux devtools-extension paths that are correct for your machine.
-This is done in the  app.on('ready') function BrowserWindow.addDevToolsExtension call.
-npm run dev
+For dev mode with devtools - In main.js change react and redux devtools-extension paths that are correct for your machine.
+This is done in the  app.on('ready') function BrowserWindow.addDevToolsExtension call: npm run dev

-# to package for mac
+to package for mac:
 npm run package:mac

 ## Resources